larruibo/DatabaseSearch/README.md

 to install all the project dependencies.

 I used env variables, so you will need to create a .env file in the root of the project.
 This project runs locally, so create the variables DB_HOST and DB_PORT that suits to your mongo configuration.
+Also, you can select a MongoDB Atlas database, in that case, you will need to create another env variable called MONGO_DB_ATLAS and assign the source of your db.
+You will need to change the file /db/MongoUtils.js in order to select your local or atlas db.

 After that, you can run the server with